KonstantinosF/Flood-Mapping-Using-Satellite-Images/README.md

 <p float="left">
   <img src="./imgs/WeaklyLabeledTable.png" width="500" />
 </p>
 As can be seen the size of the Weakly labeled dataset is much larger than the hand labeled one.
+It should be noted that weakly labeled patches are not overlapping with the hand labeled patches, but they are geographically close.

 <h2> Clean the Dataset - Pre Process </h2>
 <h3> Hand Labeled </h3>